 A part-time student can only register for 75% of the prescribed modules in any given academic year.
 Full-time students can register for all first year modules and thereafter, no more than 10 modules in any academic year.

 J.1.9.
 ARTICULATION ROUTE

-After successful completion of the Diploma, students may be exempted from first year Statistics/and or Population Studies modules.
+After successful completion of the Diploma in Applied Statistics, students may be exempted from first year Statistics/and or Population Studies modules as follows: